 \subsection{Proof strategy}

 The idea behind the proofs of the asymptotic results for the JSQ$(d(N))$ scheme in Theorems~\ref{fluidjsqd} and~\ref{diffusionjsqd} is to (i)~prove the fluid limit and exploit the existing diffusion limit result for the ordinary JSQ policy, and then (ii)~prove a universality result by establishing that the ordinary JSQ policy and the JSQ$(d(N))$ scheme coincide under some suitable conditions on $d(N)$.
-For the ordinary JSQ policy the fluid limit is established in~Subsection~\ref{ssec:fluidjsq}, and the diffusion limit in~\cite[Theorem 2]{EG15}.
+For the ordinary JSQ policy the fluid limit in the subcritical regime is established in~Subsection~\ref{ssec:fluidjsq}, and the diffusion limit in the Halfin-Whitt heavy-traffic regime in~\cite[Theorem 2]{EG15}.
 A direct comparison between the JSQ$(d(N))$ scheme and the ordinary JSQ policy is not straightforward, which is why we introduce the CJSQ$(n(N))$ class of schemes as an intermediate scenario to establish the universality result.

 Just like the JSQ$(d(N))$ scheme, the schemes in the class CJSQ$(n(N))$ may be thought of as ``sloppy'' versions of the JSQ policy, in the sense that tasks are not necessarily assigned to a server with the shortest queue length but to one of the $n(N)+1$ lowest ordered servers, as graphically illustrated in Figure~\ref{fig:sfig1}.
 In particular, for $n(N)=0$, the class only includes the ordinary JSQ policy.
 Note that the JSQ$(d(N))$ scheme is guaranteed to identify the lowest ordered server, but only among a randomly sampled subset of $d(N)$ servers.
 In contrast, a scheme in the CJSQ$(n(N))$ class only guarantees that one of the $n(N)+1$ lowest ordered servers is selected, but across the entire pool of $N$ servers.
 We will show that for sufficiently small $n(N)$, any scheme from the class CJSQ$(n(N))$ is still `close' to the ordinary JSQ policy.
 We will further prove that for sufficiently large $d(N)$ relative to $n(N)$ we can construct a scheme called JSQ$(n(N),d(N))$, belonging to the CJSQ$(n(N))$ class, which differs `negligibly' from the JSQ$(d(N))$ scheme.
 Therefore, for a `suitable' choice of $d(N)$ the idea is to produce a `suitable' $n(N)$.
 This proof strategy is schematically represented in Figure~\ref{fig:sfig3}.